-Cancer biology is the study of how a typical cell's intracellular network is damaged during carcinogenesis in order to develop useful predictive models that can help researchers and doctors confirm new treatments.
+Cancer biology is the study of how an ordinary cell's intracellular network is harmed during carcinogenesis in order to create practical predictive models that can help researchers and doctors confirm new treatments.
 Biomarkers Testing is a means to find genes, proteins, and other substances that can reveal information about cancer.

 · Head and Neck Cancer (HSNCC)